 The exact role of Germany in global orientalism is still disputed.
-The Germans were part of “Western orientalism”, and their culture was part of the European “Culture of Entitlement”.
-However, if British and French orientalism were seen as the standard Orientalism, or Classical orientalism, then the Germans indeed deviated from that standard.
-Three different views on a particular German orientalism exist.
-I call them Depressed, Alternative, and Detrimental Orientalism respectively:
+The Germans were part of ‘Western orientalism,’ and their culture was part of the European ‘Culture of Entitlement.’
+If British and French orientalism was seen as the standard Orientalism, or Classical orientalism, then the Germans indeed militantly deviated from that standard.
+Three different schools/views on a particular German orientalism exist.
+I call them Depressed, Alternative, and Detrimental Orientalism:

-In her The Seductive and Seduced “Other” of German Orientalism (2001), Kamakshi Murti argued the opposite (of what Said claimed): in her view the Germans played a much larger and vital role in Western orientalism.
-Although Edward Said has played down Germany’s colonial aspirations; yet Germany hold colonies in Africa (Rwanda, Botswana etc.), America (Little Venice), China (Tsingdao) and the Pacific (German New-guinea etc.).
+2) Alternative Orientalism: In her The Seductive and Seduced ‘Other’ of German Orientalism (2001), Kamakshi Murti argued the opposite (of what Said claimed): in her view the Germans played a much larger and vital role in Western orientalism.
+Although Edward Said has played down Germany’s colonial aspirations; yet Germany held colonies in Africa (Rwanda and Botswana), in America (Little Venice), in China (Tsingdao), and in the Pacific Ocean (German New-guinea).
+Surely, they were certified colonialists!
 Moreover, Germany had caused both World Wars.
-The German Empire did not lack any “imperialistic ambitions”, and always had an “eye on world domination”, just as the British.
-The theoretical end was the same, only the practically means by which the Germans operated – based on their unique cultural and historical outlook – different from the French and British.
+We must give them holistic credit for that.
+The German Empire did not lack any ‘imperialistic ambitions,’ and always had an ‘eye on world domination,’ just as the British.
+The theoretical end was the same, only the practically means by which the Germans operated – based on their unique folklore and barbaric outlook – different from the French and British.
+Since you can do it either or, I call this German ‘alternative orientialism’.

-Of the three variations above, Said’s assessment of Germany as the weakest partner in crime in Western orientalism, although a very American point of view (they cannot read German sources, to begin with), was nevertheless wildly accepted among European scholars, too.
-After all, the Germans themselves are very reluctant to study German orientalism – all experts on it are non-Germans.
-Germany tries to avoid any research that could potentially link Germany’s imperial past to the German doings during the holocaust, the latter which is usually (and conveniently) explained as accident, not as culture.
+Of the three variations above, Said’s assessment of Germany as the weakest partner in crime in Western orientalism, although a very American-centric point of view (they cannot read German sources, to begin with), was nevertheless wildly accepted among European scholars, too.
+After all, the Germans themselves are very reluctant to study German orientalism – most experts on it are non-Germans.
+Germany tries to avoid any research that could potentially link its imperial past to its doings during the holocaust, the latter which is usually (and conveniently) explained as accident, not a cultural trait.

 What all three explanations of German orientalism above have in common is their decision to acknowledge a distinct German way, a very German attitude to deal with foreign cultures, a way that differs from the classical British way, and certainly differs (however slightly) from the American, Dutch, French or Portuguese ones.

 The subject (the creator) of the rational enquiry was immovable; that subject was the thinking German.
 The typical German sinologist did not become Chinese; he was just analyzing the Chinese, taking them apart, and judging them.
-If experience of the Chinese was of any greater relevance; the Chinese themselves would make better sinologists than the Germans, wouldn’t they?
+If experience of Chineseness was of any greater qualification and relevance; the Chinese themselves would make better sinologists than the Germans, wouldn’t they?
 And if Jesus Christ himself had lived during those days of German rationalism he would not have gotten a German doctorate with his teachings; he would have gotten one if he had written about his teachings.
-Only distance guarantees emotional detachment.
-The holocaust was about the Jews; no German had to sit with the Jews.
+Only distance guarantees emotional detachment: It is always about the other; no with the other.

 In the German world view, other cultures are bizarre and intolerable derivations of the German-European standard.
-German philosophers like Kant in Das Ende aller Dinge (1794) and Zur Geschichtsphilosophie (1786) and Hegel in Die Orientalische Welt (1837) saw Chinese characteristics as undesirable.
-The only cure for China’s backwardness was “Civilization” – the Western one, if necessary, so Kaiser Wilhelm, by force.
-The Euro-centric world view of the Germans had not changed in the 20th century and why should it if it was magnificent and advantageous: “Until recently the Western philosopher implicitly took for granted that there is one, self-evident, social and cultural context (the North Atlantic one), and one self-evident language (his own)”.
+German philosophers like Kant in Das Ende aller Dinge (1794) and Zur Geschichtsphilosophie (1786) and Hegel in Die Orientalische Welt (1837) saw Chinese characteristics as plain undesirable.
+The only cure for China’s backwardness was ‘Civilization’ – the Western one, if necessary, so Kaiser Wilhelm, explained by force.
+The Euro-centric world view of the Germans had not changed in the 20th century and why should it: it was magnificent and advantageous: ‘Until recently the Western philosopher implicitly took for granted that there is one, self-evident, social and cultural context (the North Atlantic one), and one self-evident language (his own).’

 Craig (1982), p.
 343